Second Annual Consortium Meeting of TrustLLM

 Day 1: Wednesday, 11 June 2025 – The bigger picture: Inspiration and collaboration

-Morning session (open to the public): A NeTT event with focus on the bigger picture of LLMs in the EU.
+Morning session (open to the public): An event with focus on the bigger picture of LLMs in the EU.
 Will we make it or break it?

 Venue: Veröld Auditorium